 You can instil confidence in your customers by prominently displaying security and trust badges throughout your online shop.
 This is particularly relevant for first-time customers, who are looking for proof of your credibility.

 An extensive page describing you and your company also gives potential customers a feeling of security.
-The Storytelling feature from Shopware is particularly well suited for this.
+Content commerce and storytelling are particularly well suited for this.
 The online shop from Petrol Industries resonates with their target audience by crafting a beautiful story around their products and particular company values.

 Other factors that influence consumer confidence: